 Getting involved with the BFI is a brilliant way to build the skills and knowledge you’ll need to enter the film industry.
 If you’re aged 16–25 the BFI’s Film Academy offers courses, masterclasses, and networking for aspiring film professionals.

 Plus, the monthly Future Film Labs offer the chance to mix online with fellow aspiring filmmakers – you never know what contacts you’ll pick up.
 There are scripting, casting, funding, and careers surgeries, and they’re all free – all you have to do is register.

 Have a browse of the BFI Network website, which organises events across the country for emerging filmmakers and showcasing new work.
 Crucially, they also fund new films – and there far too many opportunities to list here, so get clicking.

 What else do I need to know?

-The BFI gets most of its funding from the government, but in a time of cuts it’s also had to increasingly rely on its commercial projects, grants and sponsorship.
-Big, ambitious plans for a new £130m National Centre for Film and TV on the South Bank site had to be abandoned earlier this year due to political and economic uncertainties as Brexit looms.
-As with the BBC, critics have argued that the BFI needs to up its game when it comes to relevance – targeting younger audiences, scouting for bold, diverse talent outside the capital and adapting to an ever-changing film landscape.
+The BFI gets most of its funding from the government, but in a time of economic uncertainties, it has also had to increasingly rely on its commercial projects, grants, and sponsorship.
+Big, ambitious plans for a new £130m National Centre for Film and TV on the South Bank site were scrapped and, as with many cultural institutions, the BFI has had to consider afresh what its future might look like.
+Just like the BBC, critics have argued that the BFI needs to up its game when it comes to representation and relevance – targeting younger audiences, scouting for bold, diverse talent outside the capital and adapting to an ever-changing (and post-Covid) film landscape.